Libmanan: Important dates and events

-February 2023: Filing for cityhood by Mayor Jess Camara.

 Geography

 Libmanan has 3 sectors built up areas, flat land areas and mountainous land.
 13,940 ha are flat land 19,239 ha are mountainous land and the remaining 1,103 ha are built up areas.
 Totalling in 34,282 hectares.

-Libmanan is a large municipality, one of the biggest in Camarines Sur.
-It stretched across nearly the whole width of the Bicol peninsula, from where it borders Cabusao Municipality on the San Miguel Bay all the way out to the Ragay Gulf, including three islands known locally as the 'tres Marias', including one island known as 'puro island'.
+Libmanan is the largest municipality in Camarines Sur in terms of population, and the second largest in terms of land area.
+It stretched across nearly the whole width of the Bicol peninsula, from where it borders Cabusao Municipality on the San Miguel Bay all the way out to Ragay Gulf, including three islands known locally as the 'tres Marias', including one island known as 'puro island'.
 The main town, or 'poblacion', is located along the Libmanan River on the lowland alluvial plain adjacent to Cabusao.

 Heading to the southern coast from the poblacion the municipality becomes hilly.
 In this hilly region between the poblacion and the highway lies the Libmanan Caves National Park.
 Continuing on towards the coast from the hills, the municipality becomes truly mountainous beginning in Barangay Malinao beyond the Pan-Philippine Highway, where the "Boro-Boro Spring Resort" is located; a series of waterfalls that are a locally popular swimming destination.
 Beyond Malinao the upland region features the mountain 'Mount Bernacci (Tancong Vaca' - in the local dialect meaning 'the cow's hump') - which is a local landmark visible from most locations on the Pan-Philippine Highway in western Camarines Sur and was a base of operations for local guerrillas fighting the Japanese during World War II.
 Up to the present day, the area around Tancong Vaca has remained an area of conflict between anti-government insurgents and the Philippine National Police.

 The municipality's rural barangays lie behind Mount Bernacci, and mostly lack access to paved roads, of which there is only one which terminates in the fishing village of Barangay Bahao, within sight of the tres Marias.

 Climate

 Barangays

-Libmanan is politically subdivided into 75 barangays; five of which are located in the coastal areas and the remaining 70 barangays are distributed in the low land and upland portions of the municipality.
+Libmanan is politically subdivided into 75 barangays.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 5 of which located in the coastal areas and the remaining 70 barangays are distributed in the low land and upland portions of the municipality.
 Its town center, poblacion or centro, is 7.7 km away from the National Highway.
-The road leading to Poblacion and other major baranggays is marked by a memorial for the Ten Outstanding Young Men trophy awarded to a past mayor and local hero, Jose Bulaong.
+The road leading to Poblacion and other major baranggays is marked by a memorial for the Ten Outstanding Young Men trophy awarded to a past mayor and local hero, former Camarines Sur Governor Jose Bulaong.